 Moncler was the most high-end of the brands, with winter coats retailing from $252 to $4,587.
 By the summer of 2019, all Moncler clothing made in Georgia was produced under Blakunova’s watch.
 While production processes were outsourced to different factories in the towns of Kutaisi and Rustavi, Geo-M-Tex in Tbilisi was the main production and dispatch centre.

 My first day was marked by two major events.

-In the morning, a woman in my work area started screaming and then collapsed, and started convulsing.
-She had an epileptic seizure.
+In the morning, a woman in my work area started screaming.
+Then she collapsed and started convulsing, it was an epileptic seizure.